Experimental Analysis of Large-scale Learnable Vector Storage Compression: Overview of Embedding Compression

 MDE is the only dimension reduction method that compresses memory during training, with no learnable structures involved.
 All of the following methods adopt learnable structures to determine dimensions, incurring much more training overhead.

 \textbf{NIS} (Neural Input Search~\cite{DBLP:conf/kdd/JoglekarLCXWAKL20}) uses a policy network to determine the dimensions.
-It splits the embeddings into chunks, and builds projection matrices for each column.
-Then it uses a controller to sample row chunks for each column.
+It splits the embeddings into chunks.
+For each column chunk, it builds projection matrices and uses a controller to sample row chunks.
 In the reward $R=R_Q-\lambda\cdot C_M$, $R_Q$ is the model quality and $C_M$ is the memory cost at inference.
 The chunk-based search is also used in~\cite{DBLP:conf/kdd/ChenYZHWW21}.

 \textbf{ESAPN} (Embedding Size Adjustment Policy Network~\cite{DBLP:conf/sigir/LiuZWLT20}) uses a series of projection matrices to convert dimensions larger and larger until the final dimension.
 Each feature field is assigned a policy network, which inputs the feature frequency and the current dimension and outputs whether enlarge the dimension.
 If the dimension is enlarged, the transformed vector is used as initialization.
 It takes the improvement of the current state as reward.